liuxuecheng/go_exercise/README.md

 func1.go -- Write a function to calculate the average of a float64 slice type

 func2.go -- Write a function to return the correct (two) parameters (natural) numerical order

+func3.go -- Create a fixed-size stack with save integer, it does not exceed the limit of growth.
+Define the push function, data into the stack.
+The stack should be the last-in, first-out(LIFO).